- This event has passed.

 Planning Notes

 We are using a high start which is up a track to the east of the map.
 This will provide all competitors with some new terrain but will also reduce the climb for courses 9 – 12.
 A minibus will transport all competitors towards the start but there will be a 20 minute walk uphill to the start from the drop off point.
 The start has been selected to suit courses but is awkward for the organising team.
 Please arrive on time and co-operate with the officials.
-If the weather is wet then cagoules will be strongly recommended and may be compulsory.

 Courses 1 – 8 will get over to the complex terrain on the west of the map.
 This area is covered in stone and rock.
 We have decided that it is safer for competitors to climb up this area rather than run down through it.
 This will result in some climb on all these courses towards the end of your course.